 Philadelphia Aggravated DUI Charge Lawyer

 A standard DUI already carries with it severe penalties, but in certain scenarios enhanced consequences for a DUI go well beyond the sentences that are customarily imposed after a standard DUI.
 The presence of aggregating factors in a DUI charge can result in an increase range in potential sentencing or raising the actual offense to a higher level.
 DUI arrests aren’t pleasant and being charged with an aggravated DUI is even less pleasant.
 A good option to help fight your offense is to hirer an experienced DUI attorney.
-Contact The Law Offices of Greg Prosmushkin, to schedule a free consultation with one of our Criminal Defense Attorneys today.
+Contact The Law Offices of Greg Prosmushkin, P.C., to schedule a free consultation with one of our criminal defense attorneys today.

 DUI – Driving Under the Influence – is the act of operating a motor vehicle while one’s blood alcohol content is above the legal limit.
 In Pennsylvania, this limit is .08% BAC.
 But make no mistake, one may still be charged with a DUI even if their BAC is under the legal limit.
 Officers may make an arrest based either on a field breathalyzer test or field sobriety tests.
 The State need only prove one of the two to achieve a guilty verdict.